Fishbowl1864/elgeis-resourcepack/README.md

 # elgeis-resourcepack
-Crowdsourced resource pack for the one and only Elgeis Minecraft Server
+Crowdsourced resource pack for the one and only **Elgeis Minecraft Server**!

 Allows community members to add custom textures to be displayed for items renamed to specific text